Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

-will also generate internal statistics used by the PostgreSQL query
+also generate internal statistics used by the PostgreSQL query optimizer.

-effective difference between vacuuming and analyzing databases via this
+difference between vacuuming and analyzing databases via this utility and

 OPTIONS